ngscheurich/twine-starter/README.md

 ## Getting started

-First of all, you’ve got to have [Tweego](https://www.motoslave.net/tweego/) installed on your machine—that’s the dark magick that makes this all work!
+First of all, you’ve got to have [Tweego](https://www.motoslave.net/tweego/) installed on your machine—it’s the dark magick that makes a lot of this work.

 Once you’ve gotten that taken care of, clone this repo but name it something cooler: